How iOS 18 will affect your subscriber relationships across channels

 It’s important to keep this key point in mind: Apple Intelligence will be drawing from your incoming email content, preview text, alt text for images, and subscriber engagement history.

-Here are 3 way to make sure Apple’s summary for Apple Mail users does right by your brand:
+Here are 2 ways to make sure Apple’s summary for Apple Mail users does right by your brand:

 Make sure your marketing emails are very clear.